Padmasaran/nyc-open-data-project/README.md

 #### Process Flow
 ##### Ingestion (Extract):
 Data is fetched from SODA API using Apache Beam pipelines on dataflow runner.
 This setup allows for parallelization of the API pull with a separate thread for every 100000 records.
-Data ingestion allows for both full-load and incremental-load with the same pipeline via parameters.
+Data ingestion allows for both full-load and incremental-load with the same beam script via parameters.

 ##### Load:
 Data is loaded into the BigQuery staging layer as-is without any transformations.
 This is a truncate and load operation.